 The robin pictured below was photographed on an August morning atop a willow oak.
 With a mouth full of invertebrates, this master hunter was no doubt rushing home to feed its last hatchlings of year.

-For decades I’ve lived in Virginia’s piedmont on a farm that’s been in my family for almost 70 years.
-Even with half a lifetime of wandering the the 250 acres of fields and forested hillsides, I am still constantly surprised by the variety of life found in the landscape.
+For decades I’ve lived in Virginia’s piedmont on a farm that’s been in my family for 70 years.
+Even with half a lifetime of wandering these 250 acres of fields and forested hillsides, I am still constantly surprised by the variety of life found in the landscape.
 No matter what scale – from the microscopic to the panographic – it’s abundance is astonishing.